QuantumRaven/nexcess-bash-scripts/README.md

 # Center for Nexcess Bash Scripts
-Here is where you will find all of my custom bash scripts for Nexcess, where I work.
+Here is where you will find all of my custom bash scripts for Nexcess.

 # canned-email.sh
 ## Supported device(s): Your local device's user account.
 Do NOT use on Nexcess servers.